Canon 1D Mark III vs Panasonic LX100

 It is notable that the LX100 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 1D Mark III does not offer wifi capability.
+In contrast, the 1D Mark III does not provide wifi capability.

 Studio photographers will appreciate that the Canon 1D Mark III (unlike the LX100) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So how do things add up?
 Which of the two cameras – the Canon 1D Mark III or the Panasonic LX100 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS-1D Mark III: